-0 3 Prerequisites: DMA 010-030 or MAT 060 or MAT 003, DRE 098 or RED 090 or ENG 002 or ENG 111
+Prerequisites: DMA 010-030 or MAT 060 or MAT 003 or BSP 4003, DRE 098 or RED 090 or

 This course provides a study of individual and family financial decisions.
 Emphasis is placed on building useful skills in buying, managing finances, increasing resources, and coping with current economic conditions.
 Upon completion, students should be able to develop a personal financial plan.